Myxomatosis

 Therapy, control

-There is no specific treatment for myxomatosis.
-It is not curable, although antibiotics and other medications can be used adjuvantly.
-If an animal survives, it still transmits the virus months later and is not immunized.
-Latently infected rabbits also shed myxomatosis virus, allowing disease spread via contact infections within the herd.
-The pathogens that cause myxomatosis can survive for a long time, especially on equipment and in housing.
+The myxomatosis virus has a high tenacity in the environment.
 Therefore, all objects or buildings with which diseased animals come into contact must be thoroughly cleaned and disinfected after the animals have died.
-The virus is relatively insensitive to a majority of chemicals such as potassium permanganate, sublimate, phenol, and boric acid.
-The virus is not sensitive to cold, but it is sensitive to heat.
+The virus is relatively insensitive to a variety of chemicals such as potassium permanganate, sublimate, phenol and boric acid.
+The virus is not sensitive to cold, but is sensitive to heat.

-Further protective or hygienic measures:
+Further preventive measures:

 Diagnostic